mapbiomas/brazil-cerrado/lulc_30m_landsat/collection_90/README.md

 Developed by [Instituto de Pesquisa Ambiental da Amazônia - IPAM](https://ipam.org.br/)<br>

 ## About
-This folder contains the scripts to classify and filter the ***Cerrado*** Biome.
+This folder contains the scripts used to classify and filter land use and land cover data for the **Cerrado** biome.

-For detailed information about the classification and methodology, please read the Cerrado biome Appendix of the [Algorithm Theoretical Basis Document (ATBD).](https://mapbiomas.org/download-dos-atbds).
+For detailed information about the classification process and methodology, refer to the Cerrado biome appendix in the [Algorithm Theoretical Basis Document (ATBD)](https://mapbiomas.org/download-dos-atbds).

 ## How to use
 1. [Create an account](https://signup.earthengine.google.com/) in Google Earth Engine plataform.